jnozzi/cocoadev.com/markdown/DeInitialize.md

 + (void)initialize
 {
     // do some stuff here
-    General/IORegisterForSystemPower( refCon, &notifyPortRef, General/MySleepCallBack, &notifierObject );
+    IORegisterForSystemPower( refCon, &notifyPortRef, MySleepCallBack, &notifierObject );
 }

-I'm not entirely sure if I NEED to call General/IODeregisterForSystemPower before my application exists, but I thought I probably should just in case.
+I'm not entirely sure if I NEED to call IODeregisterForSystemPower before my application exists, but I thought I probably should just in case.
 (And if you know the answer to this question, I'd also love to hear it.)
 Where would be a good place to do this?
 I know that init has a corresponding dealloc function.
 Does initialize have a corresponding deinitialize, or something similar?